Frequently Asked Questions

 Logistics Questions

-• Wherever there is an internet connection!
+Wherever there is an internet connection!

 Since you need to leave your dog home alone in order to train them, a trainer doesn't need to physically go to your house in order to help.
 In fact, virtual meetings are most ideal so we can observe your dog in their real life environment!

-• For absence assessments, you point a camera(s) where you think your dog will hang out during your absence, then exit your home according to V's instructions.
+During absence assessments, you point a camera(s) where you think your dog will be during your absence, then exit your home according to V's instructions.
+V will watch your dog through the camera(s) and alert you when it's time to return.

 All other recommendations are made on a case by case basis.
+For example, depending on the home layout, sometimes a baby gate is recommended.

 Dog Questions

-• Time spent training will vary significantly from dog to dog.
+Time spent training will vary significantly from dog to dog.
 There is no way to rush the process because we want to set your dog up for long term success.
 Separation anxiety recovery is more like a marathon than a sprint.

-• Yes!
+Yes!
 Many dogs cannot eat food when they are anxious.
 This is one of the reasons we use a systematic desensitization protocol to help dogs overcome their anxiety, rather than a training technique where we are giving the dog food for performing specific behaviors.

-• A dog is never too old for anxiety help!
+A dog is never too old for anxiety help!

 It is true that a long history of panicked alone time can make it more challenging to convince a dog that being alone is safe.
 However, dogs can learn new patterns at any point in their life!

-• Yep!
+Yep!
 Depending on your dog's disability, various accommodations can be made to build a plan that works for them.

 Other Questions